maptiler/manual/usage.rst

  merge_mbtiles large.mbtiles patch.mbtiles

 Existing tiles available in both `large.mbtiles` and the `patch.mbtiles` are going to be merged.
-On same zoomlevels, patch.mbtiles will replace the original large.mbtiles - so the `large.mbtiles` will be updated in-place.
+On same zoom levels, patch.mbtiles will replace the original large.mbtiles - so the `large.mbtiles` will be updated in-place.

-Futher options:
+Further options:

 `-P n`
- Set limit on defined number of cores.
+ Set limit on the defined number of cores.

 `-no_sparse`
- Fills the empty space between separate maps (if there is some) with empty tiles in background colour.
+ Fills the empty space between separate maps (if there is some) with empty tiles in a background color.
 This option can take longer to render, if there are huge areas between maps, as these have to be created.
 In case the maps overlap each other, there is no extra action involved.
-Default behaviour without this option does not fill the empty space between separate maps.
+Default behavior without this option does not fill the empty space between separate maps.

 `-reencode`
- This option is useful, when the 2 merged maps have different format (e.g. jpeg and png).
+ This option is useful when the 2 merged maps have a different format (e.g. jpeg and png).
 By default, the result is a hybrid format (combination of both of them).
 If reencode option is used, the chosen file is encoded to the actual format (which can slow down the process).